 - Bring a large pot of water to a boil and cook macaroni 2 minutes less than package instructions.
 Drain and set aside.

 - Heat 1 tablespoon oil in a large saucepan over medium-high heat.
 Add shallot, and cook, stirring often until softened and starting to brown, 1 to 3 minutes.
 Add 2 cups milk and bring to a simmer.
-Whisk the remaining 1 cup milk, mustard, rosemary, white pepper and the remaining ¾ teaspoon salt in a small bowl until smooth.
+Whisk the remaining 1 cup milk, flour, mustard, rosemary, salt and pepper in a small bowl until smooth.
 Whisk the flour mixture into the simmering milk, whisking constantly.
 Continue to cook just until the mixture bubbles and thickens.
 Remove from the heat.

 - Whisk the Gruyere cheese into the thickened milk mixture until it is melted.
 Add the mashed squash and whisk until combined.
 Stir in the macaroni and the remaining squash.
 Transfer to the prepared casserole dish.